 Verdict: automatable, though most tools in this space are single-provider or two-provider.
 Check the provider list before you subscribe to anything.

-Can the Finished Listings Publish Themselves to Shopify?
+Can the Resulting Listings Publish to Shopify?

 Verdict: automatable, and this is the stage with the least reason to keep doing by hand.